 Everyone knows pools are expensive, but they might not be as price-prohibitive as you think.
 A fiberglass pool can technically be DIY’d, but I don’t recommend it.
 If you were to try and do it yourself, you could install one for $12,000 – $30,000.

 Working with a contractor, a fiberglass pool will likely cost you between $45,000 and $85,000.
 That’s a lot, but when you consider fiberglass pools only cost around $500 per year to maintain, the upfront cost doesn’t feel as steep.

-We should note, that you might not pay that $500 every year.
-But on average, over ten years, fiberglass pool owners spend $5,000 in maintenance, which works out to $500 per year.
+I should note that you might not pay that $500 every year.
+But on average, fiberglass pool owners spend $5,000 in maintenance over ten years, which works out to $500 per year.
 The same goes for the yearly averages for concrete and vinyl pools discussed below.

 Concrete pools cost anywhere from $50,000 and $100,000 upfront, depending on how you customize them.
 And they’ll cost you around $2,500 per year in maintenance.

 That means the fiberglass pool is the most affordable option, but it’s also the least customizable.
 You’ll have to weigh the pros and cons against your budget to determine which type of pool works best for you.
 I recommend talking to a professional contractor before you decide.

 To Sum It Up

 Building a new pool is a big commitment.
 You’ll have to deal with a messy yard, significant expenses, and all sorts of possible pitfalls.
 The result, though, is a personal oasis right in your backyard.

-Once you’ve dreamt of that, it’s hard to take your mind off of it.
+Once you’ve dreamt of that, it’s hard to take your mind off it.
 When you want a swimming pool, the idea often doesn’t disappear until the pool is there.
 And in the meantime, there’s probably an endless stream of pool-related questions flowing through your head.

 Hopefully, we’ve answered your most common swimming pool construction questions.
 That way, you can feel that much better about your pool-building adventure.